-Fine Sea Chart of Puerto Rico, Hispaniola and the southern part of the Bahamas, published by Johannes Van Keulen II.
+Fine Sea Chart of Puerto Rico and Hispaniola, published by Johannes Van Keulen II.

 The chart includes inset maps of Santa Domingo and 3 other enlarged sections of Hispaniola, plus a section that includes I. De Vache.

 An exceptionally detailed sea chart, focusing in on the part of the Caribbean where the Dutch, French, British, and Spanish had significant mercantile interests.
 The chart notes not only information at Sea, it also includes a fine topographical accounting of the major islands.